faizan-21c/faiz_demo/README.md

 # faiz_demo
-This is my firs repository
+This is my first repository
+Author faizan.m